Destination West!

 Picture

-Flickr album link: Wickahoney Post Office & Stage Stop
+00:17 Wickahoney Post Office & Pony Express Stage Stop

 The Jacks Creek Wilderness is located in the basalt plateaus of southwest Idaho and the terrain is composed of sagebrush covered gently rolling hills.
-Small creeks and dry washes in the lowland areas definitely can be tricky to traverse in this region, because where the basalt cap has eroded away there are deep gulleys and ravines.
-For this reason it is best to explore the trails that meander through the high ground and Wickahoney is along one such route.
-The dirt road trail to Wickahoney is only about 10 miles long, but the going is slow because of the chunks of lava rock laying around.
+The dirt road trail to Wickahoney is only about 10 miles long, but the going is slow because jagged chunks of lava rock are exposed on the road.

 When the old post office finally comes into view in the distance, it is easy to assume that a fire burnt this building down because of the black color of the stone blocks.
 Upon arrival a closer inspection will reveal that most of the building materials are chunks of black basalt lava and there is no smoke damage at all.
 The lava rock walls still stand tall, even though most of the cement mortar has eroded away.
-The door and window frames are still square, but the sunlight shining through the gaps around the lava blocks impart a surreal appearance.
 Several old iron relics and a complete hearth oven can be seen around the grounds, so there is plenty to ponder over while taking the sights in.

 Your comment will be posted after it is approved.